-We begin by describing the online auction model and the learning setup.
-Consider a seller possessing a finite variety of indivisible items, each available in unlimited supply (e.g., ad slots).
-The seller conducts auctions at $T$ time points, with each consisting of several single-round auctions for individual items.
-Each time point has multiple bidders, each participating in different auctions.
-At each time $t=1,\dots, T$, a bidder can participate in only one auction and each item is sold no more than once.
-Each item has a feature from the finite set $\mathcal{Z}=\{\tilde{z}_1,\tilde{z}_2, \dots,\tilde{z}_{q}\}$, where each $\tilde{z}_j\in\mathbb{R}^k$ for $1\leq j\leq q$.
-At time $t$, suppose there are $m^{(t)}\geq 1$ bidders.
-The set of bidders at time $t$ is denoted as $[m^{(t)}]=\{1,2,\dots, m^{(t)}\}$.
-Each bidder $j\in[m^{(t)}]$ has a feature $x^{(t)}_j\in \mathcal{X}\subset\mathbb{R}^d$, competes in the auction for the item with feature $z_j^{(t)}\in\mathcal{Z}$, and her valuation for the item is $v_j^{(t)}\in\mathbb{R}_{\geq 0}$.
-In the context of online advertising, the items are ad slots associated with different keywords, where the item features could include information related to these keywords.
-Each time, advertisers come to the platform to bid for ad slots associated with different keywords.
-Each advertiser chooses one keyword at a time and bids once.
-The bidders' features might include the advertiser's rating level, ad brand, product information, and other relevant details about the advertisement.
-The online auction process is illustrated in Figure \ref{fig:flow}.
+We begin by describing the online auction model.
+Consider an auctioneer (e.g., an e-commerce platform) with a finite variety of indivisible items, each available in unlimited supply (e.g., ad slots).
+The auctioneer holds auctions at $T$ time points, each consisting of several single-round auctions for individual items.
+Each time point involves multiple bidders, each participating in different auctions.
+At each time $t=1,\dots, T$, a bidder can participate in only one auction, and each item is sold only once.
+Each item has a feature from a finite set $\mathcal{Z}=\{\tilde{z}_1,\tilde{z}_2, \dots,\tilde{z}_{q}\}$, where each $\tilde{z}_j\in\mathbb{R}^k$ for $1\leq j\leq q$.
+Suppose there are $m^{(t)}\geq 1$ bidders at time $t$, denoted as $[m^{(t)}]=\{1,2,\dots, m^{(t)}\}$.
+Each bidder $j\in[m^{(t)}]$ has a feature $x^{(t)}_j\in \mathcal{X}\subset\mathbb{R}^d$, participates in the auction for an item with feature $z_j^{(t)}\in\mathcal{Z}$, and has a valuation for the item, $v_j^{(t)}\in\mathbb{R}_{\geq 0}$.
+This setting aligns with our description of the eBay dataset in Section \ref{sec:datadescrip} and is also widely applicable to other online auctions.
+For instance, in online advertising, the items are ad slots associated with different keywords, where item features could include information related to these keywords.
+Advertisers bid for ad slots linked to specific keywords, selecting one keyword and bidding once per session.
+Advertiser features might include rating level, ad brand, product information, and other details relevant to the advertisement.
+The online auction process is shown in Figure \ref{fig:flow}.